- Politics and Social Issues»

 In 2006, Pence was a candidate for United States House of Representatives, where he wanted to be a minority leader of the Republican Party, but he lost the election in favor of the Representative of Ohio.
 Three years later, in 2009, he managed to secure a place as the Republican Conference Chairman, the third most important position in the leadership of the Republican Party.
 Since he didn’t have any opponents, Pence was voted unanimously.
 The success was significant for Indiana, who did not have a representative on a House leadership position for more than 25 years.
 Despite having introduced 90 bills and resolutions in his twelve years in the House, Pence did not have the chance to see any of his proposals become law.
 For most of these twelve years, his committee assignments were Agriculture, Judiciary, International Relations, and Foreign Affairs.

-Mike Pence Interview
+Mike Pence Short Video Biography

 A Rising Political Star – Governor of Indiana